-This novella has been drawn from the May/June issue of the American Reader, available here.
+This novella has been drawn from Vol. 1 No. 5/6 of the American Reader, available here.

 “Payback”: Stabler and Benson investigate the murder and castration of a New York City cab driver.
 They discover that the victim assumed the identity of another man years before because he was wanted by police.
 In the end, Stabler discovers that the stolen identity of the man in question was also stolen, and he and Benson have to begin the investigation all over again.
 That night, as he unsuccessfully tries to sleep, Stabler begins to hear a strange noise.
 A deep drumming, two beats.
 It seems like it’s coming from his basement.
 When he investigates the basement, it sounds like it’s coming from outside.

 “A Single Life”: Emily couldn’t bear getting dressed alone anymore.
 The solitary donning of shoes broke her heart.
 The unlocked front door, through which any neighbor could wander, would have been an afterthought, but there was no thought, after.

 “Or Just Look Like One”: Two underage models are attacked while walking home from a club.
 They are raped and murdered.
 To add insult to injury, they are confused with two other raped and murdered underage models, who coincidentally are their respective twins, and both pairs are buried beneath the wrong tombstones.

 “Hysteria”: Benson and Stabler investigate the murder of a young woman who is initially believed to be a prostitute and the latest in a long line of victims.
 “I hate this goddamned city,” Benson says to Stabler, dabbing her eyes with a deli napkin.
 Stabler rolls his eyes and starts the car.